List of Academy Award winners and nominees for Best International Feature Film: Multiple wins

 Six directors have won the award more than once.

+Multiple nominations

 Shortlisted finalists

 Since the 79th Academy Awards (2006), a nine-film shortlist has been announced before the nominations, which then has been reduced to the five official nominees.
 The shortlist was expanded from nine to ten at the 92nd Academy Awards (2019), and from ten to fifteen at the 93rd Academy Awards (2020).